-- is becoming secretive about where they are going to or who they are meeting. - will not let you see what they are accessing online. - is using a webcam in a closed area, away from other people. - clears the computer history every time they use it. - receives unexpected money or gifts from people you don't know. - does not appear to have the money they should have.
+- is becoming secretive about where they are going to or who they are meeting. - will not let you see what they are accessing online. - is using a webcam in a closed area, away from other people. - is accessing the web or using a mobile for long periods and at all hours - clears the computer history every time they use it. - receives unexpected money or gifts from people you don't know. - does not appear to have the money they should have.